tensorflow/minigo/ml_perf/README.md

 Minigo is built on top of Brian Lee's [MuGo](https://github.com/brilee/MuGo), a pure Python implementation of the first AlphaGo paper.

-Note that MiniGo is an independent effort from AlphaGo.
+Note that Minigo is an independent effort from AlphaGo.

 ### Reinforcement Setup
 This benchmark includes both the environment and training for 9x9 Go.
 There are four primary phases